-- A. You pocket all the balls of your category and legally pocket the 8-ball in a properly marked pocket. - B. Your opponent pockets the 8-ball out-of-turn or knocks the 8-ball on the floor. - C. Your opponent pockets the 8-ball in the wrong pocket. - D. Your opponent fails to properly mark the pocket where the 8-ball is pocketed, and you call a loss of game. - E. Your opponent fouls the cue ball and pockets the 8-ball. - F. Your opponent alters the course of the 8-ball or the cue ball in an attempt to prevent a loss. - G. Your opponent scratches or knocks the cue ball off the table when playing the 8-ball.
+- A. You pocket all the balls of your category and legally pocket the 8-ball in a properly marked pocket. - B. Your opponent pockets the 8-ball out-of-turn or knocks the 8-ball on the floor. - C. Your opponent fails to properly mark the pocket where the 8-ball is pocketed, and you call a loss of game. - D. Your opponent pockets the 8-ball in the wrong pocket. - E. Your opponent fouls the cue ball and pockets the 8-ball. - F. Your opponent alters the course of the 8-ball or the cue ball in an attempt to prevent a loss. - G. Your opponent scratches or knocks the cue ball off the table when playing the 8-ball.